marqh/terra/README.md

 Terra: With Respect To That
 ===========================

-Terra is a Python library suporting the statement a subject is defined with respect to a Coordinate Reference System.
-The subject is outside of the scope of terra, it may be used by anything.
+Terra is a Python library supporting the statement that a Subject is defined with respect to a Coordinate Reference System.
+The nature of these subject is outside of the scope of terra, anything may be defined with respect to a Terra Coordinate Reference System.

 This pattern is commonly used to define location with respect to a known body, such as the Earth.